10 Qualities of a Good Leader

 How much attention do you pay to those you work with?

 Now that we have a sense of the qualities of good leaders, what are some ways that you can develop and practice them?
-Good leaders are not made overnight, and the road to becoming an even better leader has to start somewhere.
+Good leaders are not made overnight.
+The road to becoming an even better leader and reaching your personal and professional goals has to start somewhere.

 Consider these suggestions: